 - Non-Runner No Bet – One of the main risks of an ante-post bet is that the horse doesn’t run.
 And unlike day of race betting, in this scenario the bet simply loses.
 However with Non Runner No Bet you can take the bigger ante post odds, and get your money back should they not run on the day.

 - Price Promise – A very simple offer.
-Here the bookie guarantees they will have the best odds when compared to other big name sites.
+Here the bookie states they will have the best odds when compared to other big name sites.
 Normally it’s the high street bookies who offer this, but sometimes you see it from some of the smaller ones.